Javascript is required

 NSIA publishes original research articles, reviews, and short communications that cover both the theoretical foundations and practical implementations of nonlinear science and intelligent technologies.
 The journal welcomes contributions in, but not limited to, the following areas:

-• Nonlinear Dynamics and Chaos Theory: Bifurcation analysis, stability analysis, chaotic oscillators, chaos synchronization, strange attractors.
+• Nonlinear Dynamics and Chaos Theory: Bifurcation analysis, stability analysis, chaotic oscillators, chaos synchronisation, strange attractors.

-• Fractals and Complex Systems: Fractal geometry, multifractal analysis, complex networks, self-organizing systems, emergent behavior.
+• Fractals and Complex Systems: Fractal geometry, multifractal analysis, complex networks, self-organising systems, emergent behaviour.

 • Chaos-Based Applications: Chaos-based cryptography, random number generation, secure communication systems, image and signal encryption.

-• Computational Intelligence and Machine Learning: Chaos-inspired algorithms, evolutionary computation, metaheuristic optimization, hybrid artificial intelligence models.
+• Computational Intelligence and Machine Learning: Chaos-inspired algorithms, evolutionary computation, metaheuristic optimisation, hybrid artificial intelligence models.

-• Nonlinear Control and Optimization: Adaptive control, chaos control strategies, nonlinear system optimization, control of engineering and industrial processes.
+• Nonlinear Control and Optimisation: Adaptive control, chaos control strategies, nonlinear system optimisation, control of engineering and industrial processes.

 • Electronics and Circuits: Chaotic circuits, FPGA/ASIC implementations of nonlinear systems, nonlinear electronic devices and sensors.